New Help for Patients with Chronic Illness

 The following is a partial list of disorders with an autoimmune component, which can be addressed with LDI therapy:

-• Autoimmune diseases: inflammatory bowel disease, inflammatory arthritis, reactive arthritis, autoimmune thyroiditis (Hashimoto’s), lupus, interstitial cystitis, idiopathic thrombocytopenic purpura (ITP), autoimmune hepatitis
+- Autoimmune diseases: (IBD) inflammatory bowel disease (Crohn's disease and ulcerative colitis), (IBS) irritable bowel syndrome, inflammatory arthritis, reactive arthritis, autoimmune thyroiditis (Hashimoto’s), lupus, interstitial cystitis, idiopathic thrombocytopenic purpura (ITP), autoimmune hepatitis

 What is LDI therapy?